Skip to main content

 Self employed

-• Self Employed applicants must have been trading for a minimum of 2 years to accurately assess track record within chosen line of work.
-Where applicants do not have 2 years trading it will be at the discretion of the underwriter to approve.
+Self-employed applicants must have been trading for a minimum of 2 years to accurately assess history within chosen line of work.
+2 full years' finalised figures must be provided as proof of income (exception is borrowers taking our 1-year Self Employed product).

-• The income level to be used will be based on the average of last 2 years net profit.
-Where profits have declined in the last 12 months then we only use the most recent year to assess for affordability.
+• Where profits have declined in the last 12 months, then we only use the most recent year to assess for affordability.
 We may also require a projection from the applicant's accountant to ensure that this trend is not continuing.

-• In addition to the above requirements, we are currently requesting the last 3 months' business bank statements for all self employed applicants, which must clearly demonstrate current trading levels.
+• In addition to the above requirements, we are currently requesting the last 3 months' business bank statements for all self-employed applicants, which must clearly show current trading levels.
+This does not apply to Limited Liability Partnerships.

 Limited Liability Partnership (LLPs)